Frequently Asked Questions

 What is the cost of sessions?

-Initial assessment sessions cost $250.
-50-minute therapy sessions cost $190.
+Cost may vary based on provider.
+Initial assessment sessions generally cost $250.
+50-minute therapy sessions cost $150-200 depending on the provider credentials.
 If you choose to work with one of our therapists-in-training, cost of sessions is determined by a sliding scale based on income.

 What forms of payment do you take?